 I can also attest to a personal experience where fish oil might make your dogs excrement a bit messier, and if you have a long-haired dog, that can end up being a real pain in the you-know-what.
 But if this is the only issue you have, stocking up on some extra bath items and having a special “dog only” towel will be worth it in the long run.

 Have you ever given your dog fish oil?
-Did you see improvements in their health, and would you recommend it for other dog owners?
+Did you see improvements in their health?
+Would you recommend it for other dog parents?
 Let us know in the comments below!